hekmak/Conf-net/README.md

 <img width="420" align="cener" src="images/artak.gif">
 -->
 ## Installing
-The code is tested with Cuda 9 and tensorflow 1.9.0 on Titan V.
+The code is tested with Cuda 9 and tensorflow 1.9.0 on Titan V.<br/>
-We suggest using our docker to run the code.
+We suggest using our docker to run the code.<br/>
 (The docker includes Cuda 9 with tensorflow 1.9, ros kinetict and pcl library for point-cloud visualization.)
 ```
 bash docker_run.sh